elabftw/elabdoc/doc/user-guide.rst

 Account tab
 -----------
-This page allows you to modify your email/password, activate multi-factor authentication and change your name or add your `ORCID <https://orcid.org/>`_ if you have one.
+This page allows you to modify your email/password, enable multi-factor authentication and change your name or add your `ORCID <https://orcid.org/>`_ if you have one.

 What is two factor authentication?
 ----------------------------------